xd11997/AI-Powered-Comment-Intelligence-Engine/README.md

 - Difficult to aggregate systematically

 Manual review does not scale.
-Traditional keyword-based approaches fail to capture semantic similarity.
+Unsupervised aggregation methods can group similar expressions, but they often fail to resolve semantic noise and mixed signals within large-scale comment data.

 The challenge is:

-> How can we systematically extract recurring and meaningful audience signals from tens of thousands of comments in a robust and interpretable way?
+> How can we systematically extract recurring and meaningful content and audience signals from tens of thousands of comments in a robust and interpretable way?

 ---